Corporate Governance Report

 To further enhance corporate value and realize an even more effective Board of Directors, we will continue to promote efforts to improve the Board's functions based on evaluations and opinions expressed.

-The SECOM Group Code of Employee Conduct prescribes specific standards for employee behavior and ethical principles that must be observed by all executives and employees in their relationships with stakeholders, including communities, customers and suppliers.
+The SECOM Group Code of Employee Conduct prescribes specific standards for employee behavior and ethical principles that must be observed by all executives and employees in their relationships with stakeholders, including communities, customers, and business partners.
 The code, which is also published in the form of a pocket-sized guide, thus serves as a universal and timeless template for everyone in the SECOM family.
-Standards govern, among others, deterring relations with antisocial elements, prohibiting of corruption and bribery and complying with related laws.
+Standards govern, among others, deterring relations with antisocial elements, prohibiting of corruption and bribery, and complying with related laws.

-The SECOM Group Code of Employee Conduct requires employees to report to their superior should they discover that an employee, executive or other individual affiliated with a subcontractor has engaged in or appears likely to engage in an action that violates the code.
-In the event that no corrective measures are taken after a report has been made, or if circumstances make reporting to a supervisor difficult, employees may report directly to the Internal Audit and Compliance Department via the Hot Helpline.
+The SECOM Group Code of Employee Conduct requires employees to report to their superior should they discover that an employee, executive, or individual affiliated with a subcontractor has engaged in or appears likely to engage in an action that violates the code or could damage the credibility of the Company.
+In the event that no corrective measures are taken after a report has been made, or if circumstances make reporting to a supervisor difficult, employees may report directly to the Internal Audit and Compliance Department via the Hot Helpline, or to the Human Resources Department and Internal Audit and Compliance Department via the Harassment Help Desk.
 Executives and employees of subsidiaries may report violations via the Group Head Office Helpline directly to the Group Governance Department.

 Whistle-blower's names and the content of whistle-blower reports are kept confidential.
 As long as a report has been made in good faith, whistle-blowers are protected from any adverse impacts even if the report is not borne out by the subsequent investigation.
 Pertinent executive officers are obliged to swiftly assess the results of investigations and take appropriate corrective measures to resolve the situation.
 Whistle-blowers are notified confidentially of the nature and outcome of investigations.